acciarric/acciarric.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: List of courses that I taught as teacher in charge, organized by universities.
-Advising information and some teaching material.
 nav: true
 nav_order: 6
 ---